-During the 2018 Ottawa Bluesfest, from July 5 to July 15, the monument is closed earlier, from 5 pm to 7 am.
-At night, its illumination provides an evocative visual experience from outside the walls.
+The monument is closed overnight, from 9 pm to 7 am, and its illumination provides an evocative visual experience from outside the walls at night.
 Close monitoring of the monument provides security, and ensures a respectful experience for visitors.

 We invite the public to inform the NCC should they witness behavior that does not respect the dignity of the site by contacting the NCC’s 24-hour Emergency Service: 613-239-5353.

 As the steward of the Capital, we worked diligently to deliver this international-quality monument by providing the land, as well as the land use and design approvals, and overseeing the design and construction.
 Currently, we are responsible for the monument’s long-term maintenance and preservation.

 For more information about the National Holocaust Monument, please visit the Canadian Heritage website.